-- CAUTION: If the Source Exchange Account is located in another trusted forest, you cannot assign the Exchange Public Folder Administrator role to this account.
-In this case grant the following permissions for the Exchange Administrative Group (FYDIBOHF23SPDLT) container and its child objects to the account in the Configuration partition using the ADSIEdit snap-in: - .
-Modify public folder replica list permission - Modify public folder deleted item retention permission - .
-Modify public folder quotas permission
+- d.
+Close the dialog boxes by clicking OK - CAUTION: If the Target Exchange Account is located in another trusted forest, you cannot add the account to the Public Folder Management group.
+In this case grant the following permissions for the Exchange Administrative Group (FYDIBOHF23SPDLT) container and its descendant (child) objects to the account in the Configuration partition using the ADSIEdit snap-in: - Modify public folder replica list permission - Modify public folder deleted item retention permission - .
+Modify public folder quotas permission - Give the account the Full Control permission on the CN=<ExchangeOrganizationName>,CN=Microsoft Exchange,CN=Services,CN=Configuration,DC=<...>,DC=<...> container: